Iamvivek-gupta/interview/system.Design.md

 ### 1. Increased Complexity

-**Explanation**: Microservices introduce additional complexity in terms of architecture, deployment, and management.
+**Explanation**: Managing many Microservices introduce complexity in terms of architecture, deployment, and management.
 Each service must be independently deployed, managed, and monitored.

 **Example**: Imagine you have an e-commerce application.
 Instead of a single codebase, you now have separate services for user management, inventory, orders, and payments.
 Coordinating updates and deployments across all these services can be challenging.